h2non/hu/README.md

 # hu

+> Spoiler!
+Funny work in progress!

 ## About

-**hu** is a tiny utility helper library designed to be easily embedded or bundled in applications without hurting your feelings.
+**hu** is a tiny functional utility helper library which provides the most common and missing functions that are frecuently required in any JavaScript project or application
-It provides a set of trivial utility functions that you probably are constantly looking in each new application

-As you probably already know about underscore, lodash or sugar.js, hu only provides the most common required functions for general purposes, keeping it as a lightweight library that can be embedded as a part of your application, library or framework
+As you probably already know about underscore, lodash or sugar.js hu only provides a reduced set of the most common helper functions, keeping it as a lightweight and tiny library easy to embed as part of your applications, library or framework

+It's pronuncied `hi-u`

 ## Features

 - Type check helpers
 - Iterators and transformer helpers
-- Tiny.
-1000 SLOC.
-2KB minified
-- Runs over node and modern browsers
+- Runs over node and browsers
 - Well tested with high coverage

 ## Installation